OEUG99/Knowledge-Garden/pages/Buddhism.md

 			- To become a Buddhist you must take refugee in the **Triple Gem**.
 This is a formal acknowledgement that you are comitted to the Buddha, the [[Dharma]], and the Sangha (the Buddhist community of monks, nuns, and lay practitioners).
 		- ### Monastic Practice
 			- Monastic practices  and traditions vary across the different branches of Buddhism; however, for one to become a Monk or Nun you must first have taken refugee in the **Triple Gem**, be involved in the Sangha and undergone preparatory training by experienced monastics, before they can request a formal ordination, and then become ordinated.
 			- Monks are expected to live a monastic lifestyle, and adhering to monastic precepts or rules.
-These typically
+These typically include rules regarding celibacy, killing, stealing, and other forms of misconduct, but the rules vary across the different branches of Buddhism.
+			- Monks take
 	- ## Branches of Buddhism
 		- ### [[Theravada Buddhism]]
 		- ### [[Mahayana Buddhism]]